 At the subsequent Battle of the Marne a heroic effort by the French defenders repulsed the Germans and sent them retreating back.
 The German offensive and modified Schlieffen Plan had failed.

-It is not confirmed, though allegedly after the failure at Marne the defeated General Moltke reported to Kaiser Wilhelm II, “Your majesty, we have lost the war.”
+Though not confirmed, allegedly after the failure at Marne the defeated General Moltke reported to Kaiser Wilhelm II, “Your majesty, we have lost the war.”

-Regardless of whether those words were spoken, the hopes for a quick victory on the Western Front were dashed.
+Regardless of the historical accuracy of those words, the failure dashed German hopes for a quick victory on the Western Front.
 The Germans retreated back, settled in, and dug deep trenches in preparation for a long war of attrition.

 Why Did the Schlieffen Plan Fail?

 Instead, Germany went on the offensive on the Western Front, despite not having the manpower.
-Schlieffen himself estimated that Germany would need 48.5 corps to succeed in an offensive attack, yet Molke only deployed 34 corps, 6 of which were held back to defend Alsace and Lorraine.
+Schlieffen himself estimated that Germany needed 48.5 corps to succeed in an offensive attack, yet Molke only deployed 34 corps, 6 of which he held back to defend Alsace and Lorraine.3

 The lack of manpower led to a weakened attack that stalled and caused the formation of a gap in the German lines that French forces exploited.